boystrange/ProgramVerification/src/Chapter/Intro/Bool/Properties.lagda.md

 but is actually [definable as a data type](Chapter.Logic.Equality.html).
-For the time being, we simply *use* the definition of propositional equality from the library without pretending to understand how it works.
+For the time being, we simply *use* the definition of propositional equality from the library without looking at its definition.
 To this aim, we *import* the `Equality` module, along with the previous section from which we inherit the definition of `Bool` and the functions on boolean values.

 ```
 open import Library.Equality